MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ## DESCRIPTION

-Add-VSTeamProcess will add a new Process template to your organization.
-Processes define the available WorkItem Types and the Behaviors (backlog levels) for Projects.
-Existing Projects can be switched to a new Process, and any enabled Process can be used for creating new Projects.
+Add-VSTeamProcess will add a new process template to your organization.
+Processes define the available WorkItem types and the behaviors (backlog levels) for projects.
+Existing projects can be switched to a new process, and any enabled process can be used for creating new projects.

 ## EXAMPLES